l-Luna/AltSidesHelper/DOCUMENTATION.md

 Available attributes are:
  - `IsAltSide`: Set this to true for any alt-side.
 If unset, it won't act as an alt-side.
  - `For`: The ID of the A-Side map.
 If `IsAltSide` is set but `For` is incorrect, the alt-side will function incorrectly.
- - `CopyMountainData`: Whether the alt-side should use the A-Side's mountain location... and is currently broken.
-(True by default.)
  - `CopyEndScreenData`: Whether the alt-side should use the A-Side's end screen.
 (True by default.)

-If `CopyEndScreenData` or `CopyMountainData` are false, you'll need to use a seperate `mapname.meta.yaml` to set those.
-Mountain location is currently bugged.
+If `CopyEndScreenData` is false, you'll need to use a seperate `mapname.meta.yaml` to set those.